 - Creating an ESRI geocoded Story Map with over 1-million data points of marriage certificates with a data hub that will be available to researchers who want more in-depth information on who is getting married;

-- Creating a Celebrity Timeline with over 300 celebrities from 1920’s John Gilbert to Joe Jonas ;
+- Creating a Celebrity Timeline with nearly 400 celebrities from 1920’s John Gilbert to Joe Jonas;

-- Informational customer service portal where couples can access all things wedding;
+- Finalizing informational customer service portal where couples can access all things wedding;